MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 ## Defender for Identity firewall requirements

+>[!NOTE]
+>The network requirements for US Government offerings can be found at [Microsoft Defender for Identity for US Government offerings](us-govt-gcc-high.md).

 - Verify that the servers you intend to install [!INCLUDE [Product short](includes/product-short.md)] sensors on are able to reach the [!INCLUDE [Product short](includes/product-short.md)] Cloud Service.
 They should be able to access https://*your-instance-name*sensorapi.atp.azure.com (port 443).
 For example, https://*contoso-corp*sensorapi.atp.azure.com.<br><br>
 To get your instance name, see the About page in the Identities settings section at <https://security.microsoft.com/settings/identities>.
 The [!INCLUDE [Product short](includes/product-short.md)] sensor supports the use of a proxy.
 For more information on proxy configuration, see [Configuring a proxy for [!INCLUDE [Product short](includes/product-short.md)]](configure-proxy.md).